henryseg/Veering/README.md

 This taut structure is layered; we deduce that the figure eight knot is a fibered knot.

+    sage: import taut_polynomial
+    sage: taut_polynomial.taut_polynomial_via_tree(sig)
+    a^2 - 3*a + 1
+    sage: taut_polynomial.taut_polynomial_via_tree(sig, mode = 'alexander')
+    a^2 - 3*a + 1
     sage: import veering_polynomial
-    sage: veering_polynomial.big_polynomial(sig)
+    sage: veering_polynomial.veering_polynomial(sig)
     a^3 - 4*a^2 + 4*a - 1
-    sage: veering_polynomial.small_polynomial(sig)
-    a^2 - 3*a + 1
-    sage: veering_polynomial.small_polynomial(sig, mode = 'alexander')
-    a^2 - 3*a + 1

-Note that the small veering polynomial divides the big veering polynomial; this is true in general.
-For the figure eight knot the small polynomial equals the Alexander polynomial; this is not true in general.
+Note that the taut polynomial divides the veering polynomial; this is true in general.
+The taut polynomial of this veering triangulation is equal to the Alexander polynomial of the underlying manifold; this is not true in general.

+    sage: sig = veering_isosigs[257]
+    sage: import taut_polytope
+    sage: taut_polytope.cone_in_homology(sig)
+    [N(1, -1), N(1, 1)]

+The cone of homology classes carried by the veering triangulation veering_isosigs[257] is spanned by the rays passing through (1,-1) and (1,1).
+Landry, Minsky and Taylor proved that, if nonempty, this cone is equal to a cone on a (not necessarily top-dimensional) face of the Thurston norm ball.
+The chosen basis on H^1 is dual to the basis of H_1 used to compute the taut and veering polynomials.

 ### Webpage